alessandrocuda/ISANet/examples/README.md

 [iris_mlp_k_fold.py](iris_mlp.py)
 K-fold Cross validation with a simple multi-layer perceptron with a single hidden layer on the IRIS dataset with the sklearn-like APIs.

-Some test with the MONK Datasets and shallow nets:
+Some test with the MONK Datasets and shallow nets divided by optimizer:

 - [monk1_test.py](monk1_test.py)
 - [monk2_test.py](monk1_test.py)